 In baseball, if you are in the major leagues, then you got your start somewhere, and it is usually as a rookie in the minor leagues or "farm system" as it is colloquially known.
 And, if you came up through the farm system then that likely means you first played in the minors in Arizona or Florida.
 Sure, players can skip the minors, but that is rare.

+If you are visiting Phoenix or the surrounding area in the summertime, you might want to consider catching a free game one night.
 It can be a neat thing to see future baseball stars in their early years.

 The rookie Arizona League teams, which are the minor league-affiliated teams for the West Coast, Midwest, and Southwest major league teams, play their season in Phoenix and at neighboring stadiums in Mesa, Tempe, Scottsdale, Surprise, Goodyear, or Peoria.
 Each of these stadiums or sports complexes is within 20 miles of downtown Phoenix.

 There are 18 teams in the Arizona League.
 The Arizona League's aligned into three divisions: the East, Central, and West divisions.

 The farm teams that are members of the Arizona League are the Los Angeles Angels, Oakland As, Chicago Cubs, Arizona Diamondbacks, San Francisco Giants, Milwaukee Brewers, Los Angeles Dodgers, Cleveland Indians, Cincinnati Reds, Chicago White Sox, Seattle Mariners, San Diego Padres, Kansas City Royals, and Texas Rangers.

 Leagues at the rookie-level play a shortened season, starting in mid-June and ending in late August or early September.
 The Arizona League's season consists of 56 games.